007TH DAY OF CHRISTMAS

 “Nerd,” Dean says.
 “Booooor-ring!”

-I mentally shift to calculating the amount of force necessary to propel myself to the center of the Earth with a plate of Christmas ham and sweet potato pie in my hand.
+My brain begins calculating the amount of force necessary to propel myself to the center of the Earth with a plate of Christmas ham and a big slice of sweet potato pie in my hand.

 With Aunt Willie headed off at the Sean pass, she returns her attention to me.
 “The eighth day of Christmas is only seven days away now.
 Finally, you’ll be turning thirty-five.
 I don’t know about everyone else, but I’ll be relieved.
-At last, you can call it quits on this misguided dream of joining The Agency and following in your mother’s footsteps.
-Make the best of it where you are.”
+At last, you can call it quits on this misguided dream of joining The Agency.
+No more following in your mother’s footsteps; make the best of it where you are.”

 Here we go.
-There’s no better day than Christmas for your family to remind you that your dreams are circling the drain along with your life.
+There’s no better day than Christmas for your family to crush your dreams, which already are circling the drain along with the rest of your life.

 “This is neither the time nor place for that, Willie.
 Everybody in here’s enjoying the day, and you’ve got to come up in here with your Dalmatian coat acting like Cruella.”